datanav/docs/technical/freshteam-tripletex.rst

    * - last_name
      - lastName
      - "string"
+   * - official_email
+     - email
+     - "string"
-   * - phone_numbers.number (Dependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.name)
+   * - phone_numbers.number (Dependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.name)
      - phoneNumberHome
      - "string"
-   * - phone_numbers.number (Dependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.name)
+   * - phone_numbers.number (Dependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.name)
      - phoneNumberMobile
-     - "string"
+     - N/A
-   * - phone_numbers.number (Dependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.name)
+   * - phone_numbers.number (Dependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.name)
      - phoneNumberWork
      - "string"